Estonian and eSwatini National Commissions for UNESCO started cooperation

 The cooperation strengthens the capacities of Estonian and eSwatini Commissions and it is expected that further possible cooperation areas between the two commissions will be pursued.
 Also, Estonian National Commission hopes to host eSwatini colleagues in Estonia for a return study and cooperation visit in the future.

-The cooperation is funded by Estonian National Commission for UNESCO, but was started with the help of German National Commission, who is active in several African countrites, incl. eSwatini, and elsewhere.
+The cooperation is funded by Estonian National Commission for UNESCO and was started with the help of German National Commission, who is active in several African countrites, incl. eSwatini.
 Parallel to Estonian program and young volunteer, there are two young German volunteers in eSwatini.
-German Commission has been working with national commissions on international youth volunteering for ten years and a further youth volunteering program with UNESCO MAB areas, Geoparks and World Heritage sites was started in 2019.